 The fellowship is supported and advised by distinguished leaders in the field of international human rights.

 The program is open to all undergraduate students in degree-granting programs at NYU and to master’s students in Gallatin, the College of Global Public Health, the Graduate School of Arts and Science, Law, Nursing, Social Work, Steinhardt, Tandon, Tisch, and Wagner.

 NOTE: This fellowship was organized primarily to benefit students who have little access to such funding; therefore, applications from undergraduates will receive priority consideration.

-All selected fellows must be matriculated at NYU during the during the Spring and Summer terms following the application deadline.
-Additionally, undergraduate fellows must be matriculated at NYU during the Fall semester following the summer project.
+All selected fellows must be matriculated at NYU in NYC during the Spring and Summer terms following the application deadline.
+Additionally, undergraduate fellows must be matriculated at NYU in NYC during the Fall semester following the summer project.

 Interested students are advised to do the following as early as possible in the application process: